 Tooth colored braces for a more discreet look

-When referencing ‘fixed appliances’ used as tools to correct the alignment of a patient’s teeth, stainless steel or ceramic braces are what individuals seem to be most familiar with..
-However, did you ever wonder exactly how they work or only care about the transformative end result?
-Our orthodontists select the best option for you based on carefully assessed information regarding your needs and your lifestyle.
+When referencing ‘fixed appliances’ used as tools to correct the alignment of a patient’s teeth, stainless steel or clear ceramic braces are what individuals seem to be most familiar with.
+However, did you ever wonder exactly how these tooth colored braces work or only care about the transformative end result?
+Our family orthodontists select the best option for you based on carefully assessed information regarding your needs and your lifestyle.